Christie Brinkley Shows Off New, Shorter Hairstyle In Series Of Instagram Snaps

 “Always beautiful and you still look exactly like you did when you pulled up beside the Griswolds in the film Vacation,” said a second follower.

 “I like your hair!
-That look is very becoming on you!” stated a third fan.
+That look is very becoming on you!” stated a third Instagrammer.

 “Beautiful family and pictures…keep them coming!!
 I absolutely love your hair, so cute!” exclaimed a fourth social media user in the comments section of the post.